-But if your nation was once looked up to as a beacon of righteousness and hope, a magnet for the persecuted, if it was once the land of free thinkers, then it is indeed painful to see it now.
-It is heart breaking, the sight of your nation dissolving into a farce being played out between two squabbling political parties that have virtually no meaningful ideological differences between themselves.
+If your nation is eulogized as a beacon of righteousness and hope, a magnet for the persecuted, the land of free thinkers who wear their so-called ‘1st Amendment’ like a badge, it is heart breaking to see it dissolving into a farce being played out between two squabbling political parties that have virtually no meaningful ideological differences between themselves.

-It is apt that I picked up her book at this moment, when the United States of America is officially shut down.
-It owes others $8 trillions (that is 8 followed by 12 zeros).
+It is apt that I picked up her book at this moment, when the United States of America is officially about to be shut down.
+It owes others $10 trillions (that is 10 followed by 12 zeros).
 America has no more money left to run itself.
 Not that it was running itself even before today.
 The US government has, over the last two decades, subcontracted the work of running it to private enterprises, sans any oversight, with an almost childlike naivete which believes that the profit motive of a private enterprise shall ensure that the system is more efficient.

 And the upshot of it all?
-I understand that right now, only the American military is getting paid.
-Every other government activity that needs funds to run it, has been halted.
-Tourists in national parks have been told to evacuate within 48 hours.
-Air Traffic Control was already being run by contract workers who’ll probably stop being paid from this evening.
+I understand that in another month, only the American military is going to get paid.
+Every other government activity that needs funds to run it, shall be halted.
+Tourists in national parks will be told to evacuate.
+Air Traffic Control was already being run by contract workers who will stop being paid.
 Imagine how that makes the commander of an A380, coming in to land with 700 passengers, feel.
-Groovy, no?

 A tapestry, rich in its intricacy and wealth of detail, Naomi Klein’s book walks the reader through the earlier George W Bush years when those Milton Friedman clones and other free enterprise/zero government oversight gurus began twisting the concept of freedom beyond recognition, to suit their diabolical ends.
 The US government, having turned itself into a recruitment agency for temps and contract workers, is now an employer where no credential commands a higher chance of being hired than a top level security clearance.

 That’s right, destroy and then rebuild.
-Create your own new business opportunity.
+When business stagnates, create your own new business opportunity.
 Charge the price of 10, for one pair of night vision goggles, one sleeping bag, one bullet-proof vest, one earth mover or one crane.

 Aside from the reconstruction windfall, invasions are payday for art collectors.
-Remember the plunder and eventual disappearance into thin air, of Bagdad’s priceless museum pieces?
+Remember Hobby Lobby and the plunder and eventual disappearance into thin air, of Bagdad’s priceless museum pieces?
 Invasions are an even bigger payday when the private fortunes in cash and gold belonging to the despots who were overthrown, are recovered.
 As long as Saddam didn’t divulge where his stash was, he was in the protective custody of the Americans.
 The moment they were revealed, along with the access codes to his Swiss bank accounts, Saddam Hussein was handed over to the Iraqi justice system.
-It was beautiful plunder, robbing the robber being not in any way a crime.
+Beautiful plunder.
+Robbing the robber is not in any way a crime, is it?

 Tsunamis, earthquakes, flood and all sorts of natural disasters have become huge opportunities for windfall profits.
-NGOs have become another word for disaster capitalism.
+NGOs and Charities have become another word for disaster capitalism.
 You want to be a millionaire?
-Start an NGO and hire a sharp accountant.
+Start an NGO and hire a sharp accountant at $250000 a year.
 Employees?
-Don’t worry, the world is filled with bleeding-heart suckers, especially in the west, who are ready to volunteer for nothing.
+Don’t worry, the world is filled with bleeding-heart suckers, especially in the west, who are ready to volunteer (and sometimes die), for nothing.

 Disaster capitalism has caught on.
-Its no longer just the US.
+It is no longer just the US.
 Every government now practices it enthusiastically, says Naomi Klein.
 I find it very hard not to believe her.
 In fact, I find it even more difficult not to be a Naomi Klein fan.